So you’ve discovered the wonderful world of building with EMT conduit and all of its possibilities?

 The most common EMT connectors -and how to use them!

 The tinktube building system is like Meccano, but for grown-ups.
-There are many different connectors available online, and each of them serves a different purpose.
+There are more that 35 connectors available online, and each of them serves a different purpose.
 Depending on your projects’ design, you might need to fix 2 or 3 tubes together, double the tubes to make your structure sturdier, or fix one tube to another at a 45-degree angle.
 These details will all influence the connectors you choose.

 - The T-connector